 In addition, rates of juvenile arrest and use of diversion and detention varied widely by court jurisdiction and "the large majority of [youth involved in the criminal legal system] are managed by local courts (94%) and there are large differences in court process, diversion options, and program availability across sites."
 Inequities by geography are exacerbated by the intersectionality with race/ethnicity: "Given the realities of residential patterns by race, [differences in arrest rates by race for the same behaviors] may be reflected in higher arrest rates of [youth of color] than white youth for some offenses.
 As a result, juveniles behaving in the same way-for example, hanging out late at night-will be treated differently based on where they live, not on how they behave."
 Research has shown that law enforcement practices may vary by jurisdiction.
-Law enforcement "who interact with youth have little understanding of adolescent development and little training in appropriate strategies for interacting with youth" and "police tend to patrol urban [neighborhoods of color] more aggressively than suburban areas where few [youth of color] reside."
-South involved in the criminal legal system] are managed by local courts of the criminal legal system] are managed by local courts of the criminal legal system] are managed by local courts of the criminal legal system] are managed by local courts of the criminal legal system] are managed to patterns of the criminal legal system] are managed by local courts of the criminal legal system] are managed to patterns of the criminal legal system] are managed to patterns of the criminal legal system] are managed to patterns of the criminal legal system] are managed by local courts of the criminal legal system] are managed to patterns of the criminal legal system] are managed to patterns of the criminal legal system] are managed by local courts of the criminal legal system] are managed by local courts of the criminal legal system] are managed by loc
+Law enforcement "who interact with youth have little understanding of adolescent development and little training in appropriate strategies for interacting with youth," and "police tend to patrol urban [neighborhoods of color] more aggressively than suburban areas where few [youth of color] reside."
+So

 The interplay of race and geography may also impact sentencing.
-Washington State Juvenile Code includes a "manifest injustice provision," which allows judges to sentence youth outside standard sentencing guidelines.22 The provision states that, "if the standard sentencing guidelines yield a sentence that would be an injustice to the offender or risk the safety of the public, the judge can use [manifest injustice] to impose an alternative disposition" that results in either a shorter or longer sentencing range or in institutionalization to a residential detention facility.
-22 A study of the use of "manifest injustice" in Washington State found that African American and multiracial youth were less likely to have manifest injustice used to increase their sentences than white youth (i.e., white youth were more likely to have their sentences increased or intensified than Black youth).22 However, the authors hypothesized that this is likely due to the fact that "African American youth reside in urban and liberal parts of the state where judges may be more progressive and less likely to use [manifest injustice] to intensify sentences.
+Washington State Juvenile Code includes a "manifest injustice provision," which allows judges to sentence youth outside standard sentencing guidelines.22 The provision states that, "if the standard sentencing guidelines yield a sentence that would be an injustice to the offender or risk the safety of the public, the judge can use [manifest injustice] to impose an alternative disposition" that results in either a shorter or longer sentencing range or in institutionalization to a residential detention facility.22 A study of the use of "manifest injustice" in Washington State found that African American and multiracial youth were less likely to have manifest injustice used to increase their sentences than white youth (i.e., white youth were more likely to have their sentences increased or intensified than Black youth).22 However, the authors hypothesized that this is likely due to the fact that "African American youth reside in urban and liberal parts of the state where judges may be more progressive and less likely to use [manifest injustice] to intensify sentences.
 More diversion programs targeting [youth of color] exist in urban areas of Washington, and more African American youth are transferred to adult court; both reduce the likelihood of [youth of color] receiving [manifest injustice].
 Judges in rural areas of the state, which have fewer treatment resources, may be using [manifest injustice] to access services only available to court-involved youth."22 Key informants confirmed that existing evidence-based programs are not accessible in all areas of the state, and that areas of the state with limited community resources may be more likely to refer youth to court (personal communication, September 2020).

-A 2017 report by DCYF stated that, "it is becoming increasingly clear that juvenile courts will not be able to reduce disparities through court policies alone."
+A 2017 report by DCYF stated, "it is becoming increasingly clear that juvenile courts will not be able to reduce disparities through court policies alone."
 Key informants in Washington State emphasized that communities need resources to improve inequities perpetuated throughout all stages of the juvenile criminal legal system, and that existing evidence-based programs are not.
 The Office of Juvenile Justice and Delinquency Prevention found that communities have differential access to prevention and treatment resources.
-The report states that unequal access to community-based resources, "creates a disadvantage for [youth of color].
+The report states that unequal access to community-based resources "creates a disadvantage for [youth of color].
 For example, effective programs may be geographically inaccessible to [youth of color] in a jurisdiction, or existing programs may be designed for white, suburban youth.
 Thus, retention and outcomes for